selimanac/defold-daabbcc/README.md

 ## What is this for?

-Since there is a build in physics in [Defold Engine](https://www.defold.com/), that looks like ridiculous.
+Since there is a build in physic engine in [Defold](https://www.defold.com/), that looks ridiculous.
 I believe, trusted Defold engineers made tons of optimisations on Box2D.
 But there are different ways of using this lib.
-Like culling off-screen object, simple raycasting or for puzzle game.
+Like culling off-screen object, simple raycasting or for puzzle games.
 Sometimes you don't need to use Box2D's all functionality, even triggers are not cheap.
 Also overlapping lots of triggers may cause a big headache.
 These are all about your game concept and how you use this lib.

 ## Usage in Defold

-You can use this native extension by using 'daabbcc' directly.
+You can use this native extension by simply calling 'daabbcc'

 ### Creating a new AABB Tree